isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 published: true
 tags:
 - community
-- media
-- php
+- publication
 - usenet
 - lang_en
-title: Inhaltliche und kulturelle Steuerung von Foren
+title: "Inhaltliche und kulturelle Steuerung von Foren"
 ---

 (*Update:* 2020-06-19 [Russian version](https://howtorecover.me/kontent-i-kulturnyy-kontrol-forumov) contributed by Vladimir Htr)

 Many years ago, late in 1999, I was involved in the creation of de.comp.lang.php, a USENET newsgroup.
 Since the group was new I began a personal experiment to influence the communication culture of an [open USENET group]({{< ref "/content/posts/2005-06-07-zehn-jahre-php.md" >}}).